How Long Should a Personal Statement Be?

 And here’s where the personal statement comes in.
 Not to be confused with the statement of purpose, a personal statement accounts for your achievements, talents, interests, and goals.
 Needless to say, how your personal statement is written can give your application a major boost.

 The length of a personal statement plays a significant role in its effectiveness.
-In this article, we’ll go over the ideal length your personal statement should be!
+In this article, we’ll discuss the ideal length!

 How Long Should Your Personal Statement Be?